SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   scalar additive noise.
 - `SRI` - The strong Order 1.5 methods for diagonal/scalar Ito SDEs due to Rossler.
 Default tableau is for SRIW1.
-- `SRIW1` - Strong Order 1.5 for diagonal/scalar Ito SDEs.†
+- `SRIW1` - Strong Order 1.5 and weak order 2.0 for diagonal/scalar Ito SDEs.†
+- `SRIW2` - Strong Order 1.5 and weak order 3.0 for diagonal/scalar Ito SDEs.†
+- `SOSRI` - Stability-optimized strong Order 1.5 and weak order 2.0 for
+  diagonal/scalar Ito SDEs.†
+- `SOSRI2` - Stability-optimized strong Order 1.5 and weak order 2.0 for
+  diagonal/scalar Ito SDEs.†
 - `SRA1` - Strong Order 1.5 for additive Ito and Stratonovich SDEs with weak order 2.
 Can handle non-diagonal and scalar additive noise.†
 - `SRA2` - Strong Order 1.5 for additive Ito and Stratonovich SDEs with weak